aristech/RNLeaflet/readme.md

 Marker animations can be specified by setting the animation.type of the marker object to an AnimationType enum.
 Values for AnimationType can be found in the models.ts file in the WebViewLeaflet directory of this project.

-### Animation Information

-Animations are kept in the file [markers.css](https://github.com/reggie3/react-native-webview-leaflet/blob/master/web/markers.css) They are just keyframe animations like this:

 ```javascript
 @keyframes spin {
   50% {